y-vas/ymsql/README.md

-# VSQL
+# YMSQL

 // site
 https://ymvas.com/ymsql

-VSQL is a query helper and abstraction layer for php.
+YMSQL is a query helper and abstraction layer for php.

 ### COMPOSER INSTALATION
 ```sh